 We at Review of Computer Engineering Studies adhere strongly to the highest ethical standards of academic integrity, and fully expects the same from all of our contributing authors.
 Any paper containing plagiarism seriously hinders us from our goal of maintaining high levels of quality, uniqueness, and innovation.

 We will take serious actions against those papers determined to contain plagiarism including, but not limited to, removing those articles completely from our website as well as from the websites of the databases in which we are listed and indexed.
-Original authors can file a complaint against the paper they think is their work and we will evaluate all such requests in an impartial manner.
+Original authors can file a complaint against the paper which they think is their work and we will evaluate all such request in an impartial manner.

 RCES is published quarterly, with four journal issues and one volume per year.

 We are an active member of the plagiarism detection service Crosscheck.